viperadnan-git/iHospital/README.md

   <img src="https://github.com/user-attachments/assets/bed65785-0348-44ce-a775-74e17ad5a450" width="16.66%" alt="Bed Booking"/>
 </div>

+## User Features

+- **🔐 User Authentication**: Secure login and registration for patients and healthcare staff.
+- **📋 Patient Management**:
+  - View and update patient records.
+  - Access medical history and treatment details.
+- **📅 Appointment Scheduling**:
+  - Book, reschedule, or cancel appointments.
+  - Receive notifications and reminders for upcoming appointments.
+- **🔬 Lab Test Management**:
+  - Request lab tests and view results.
+  - Track the status of lab requests.
+- **💳 Billing and Invoicing**:
+  - View billing statements and payment history.
+  - Manage insurance information and payment options.
+- **📄 Medical Records Access**:
+  - Secure access to personal medical records.
+  - Download or share medical documents as needed.
+- **💬 Communication Tools**:
+  - Secure messaging with healthcare providers.
+  - Receive updates and alerts regarding health status.

+These features are designed to enhance the user experience, ensuring that both patients and healthcare professionals can manage their interactions effectively within the iHospital ecosystem.

 ## Admin App

 The [**iHospital Admin app**](https://github.com/viperadnan-git/iHospital-Admin) is a separate iPad application designed specifically for:

-- **Hospital Administrators**: Manage staff, patients, and overall hospital operations.
+- **👨‍💼 Hospital Administrators**: Manage staff, patients, and overall hospital operations.
-- **Doctors**: Access patient records, manage appointments, and perform administrative tasks.
+- **👨‍⚕️ Doctors**: Access patient records, manage appointments, and perform administrative tasks.
-- **Lab Technicians**: Manage lab tests, results, and patient interactions.
+- **👨‍🔬 Lab Technicians**: Manage lab tests, results, and patient interactions.

 This dedicated app ensures that each role has tailored functionalities to enhance workflow efficiency.